josesaribeiro/read-big-file-aws-athena-glue/README.md

 file so that all the records with the same value for the second field would be grouped together in the same file. i.e we would end up with 56 separate files, period1.txt, period2.txt ... period56.txt each containing approximately 6 million records.

-Just off the bat I will say this about AWS Athena - WOW!! it's blisteringly fast, read on to find out just how fast.
+Just off the bat I will say this about AWS Athena and Glue - WOW!!
+They are blisteringly fast, read on to find out just how fast.

 A little bit about Athena first.
 Athena is a relatively new service from AWS and is based on the Presto MPP SQL engine originally developed by Facebook.
 It is a serverless data processing tool that enables you to perform SQL queries on data files